gregberns/Model-Based-Agent-Evaluation/README.md

 *   **Cognitive Overload**: Freeing developers from the high mental load of context-switching between numerous components just to track, fix, and deploy simple changes.
 *   **Slow Deployments**: Speeding up the lifecycle of simple fixes and updates.

-The idea of unleashing an AI agent to handle these tasks is compelling, but we've all seen them fail unpredictably.
-Even for well-defined, repetitive tasks, a critical question remains: how do you validate that the agent will actually accomplish the task correctly?
+The idea of unleashing an AI agent to handle these tasks is compelling!
+But the unpredictability, inconsistency, and need for hand-holding of Agents should make every team lead nervous.
+Especially for well-defined, repetitive tasks, a critical question remains: how do you validate that the agent will actually accomplish the task correctly?

 Standard unit testing falls short.
 It can test a specific, deterministic function, but it can't validate the complex, multi-step reasoning of an AI agent.
 This leads to the central problem: